pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 The `columnName` can't use the same name as any of the fields in the source JSON data e.g. if our source data contains the field `group` and we want to transform the data in that field before persisting it, the destination column name would need to be something different, like `group_json`.
 {% endhint %}

+{% hint style="info" %}
-Additionally, you need to overwrite the `maxLength` of the field `group_json` on the schema, because by default, a string column has a limited length.
-For example,
+Note that you do _not_ need to worry about the `maxLength` of the field `group_json` on the schema, because `"JSON"` data type does not have a `maxLength` and will not be truncated.
+This is true even though `"JSON"` is stored as a string internally.
+{% endhint %}

+So the schema will look like the below,

 {% code title="json_meetupRsvp_realtime_table_schema.json" %}
 ```javascript